Reserves how-to (for faculty)

 Videos are de facto on reserve and can be requested via call number at the Circulation Desk in the Library's Media Room.
 To reserve a video for classroom use, use this form

-Please note that books brought to the Reserve Desk will not be immediately available for loan, as they must be properly processed and relocated.
+Please note that books brought to the Reserve Desk will not be immediately available for loan, as they must be properly processed.

 Books, CDs, and DVDs owned by faculty